 Oven-safe to 500 degrees

-While you certainly could use any grill pan to grill a sandwich, this pan makes it much easier, since it includes a 10-inch press.
-But it’s not just for sandwiches—that press is just as handy for pressing chicken or other poultry to mimic the “under a brick” cooking method.
-Of course, you don’t need to use the press for your burgers, steaks, and more.
+While you certainly could use any grill pan to grill a panini, this heavy-duty 12-inch pan makes it much easier, since it includes a 10.3-inch press.
+But its use isn't limited to hot sandwiches—the included heavyweight press is just as handy for pressing a spatchcocked chicken to mimic the “under a brick” cooking method.
+And of course, you don’t need to use the press when grilling burgers, steaks, and more.

 Non-toxic, scratch-resistant ceramic nonstick coating